 - Using services such as Amazon Key, which allows couriers to enter homes to leave packages

-Jacob Dayan, a finance professional and entrepreneur in Chicago, installed a drop box after dealing with a package theft.
+Jacob Dayan, CEO of Community Tax and Finance Pal, installed a drop box after dealing with a package theft.

 “The [box] we purchased is large, reinforced, and requires the delivery person and recipient to enter a code to open,” Dayan said.
 “It also protects packages from the rain and matches with the colonial design of our home.”